rdevans87/React_EmployeeDirectory/README.md

-# Unit 19 React Homework: Employee Directory
+# React_EmployeeDirectory

 ## Overview

+Unit 19 React Homework: Employee Directory

 For this assignment, I've created an employee directory with React by breaking the application's UI into separate components to manage component state, and respond to user events.